Updated by Bobby

 As I alluded to earlier, putting humbuckers in a Telecaster gives it a heavier and more aggressive sound.
 You lose some of the twang of the Telecaster single coils, but you get a thicker overall tone, which some prefer for rock and other modern styles.

-Here's a cover I did using a Fender Thinline HH Telecaster with two Lindy Fralin P90 humbuckers:
+Here's a cover I did using a Fender Thinline HH Telecaster with two Lindy Fralin P90 pickups (see notes on P90s below):

-While P90s are a little smaller than a traditional humbucker, they produce a sound here that's a good example of what you can expect from an HH Telecaster.
+While P90s are technically a single coil pickup, they produce a sound that's warmer than a single coil, and more humbucker-esque.
+The above video is a good example of what you can expect from an HH Telecaster.

 I'll cover some specific sound conventions for a few more styles.